How to Create Privacy in your Gilbertsville, PA Backyard

 Plant in a straight line.
 There’s often a desire to just plant one shrub or tree all around the perimeter of your property.
 It gets the job done but planting them all in a row is more formal, and not as natural looking.

-Staggering the trees.
+Staggering trees and shrubs.
 This can look more natural and aesthetically pleasing to the eye.
 This has a more informal look when you mix up a selection of trees, shrubs and perennials/annuals.
 Yes, you lose more lawn space this way, but it gives you a little more privacy right away instead of waiting for trees to fill in when planted in a straight line.
 Layering a few deciduous and evergreens, and even some perennials will give you an attractive and natural look.
+Many people like a background of evergreen plants, however, flowering shrubs can be included in front of or between the plants that are mostly green.

 Strategic Planting.
 Another idea to achieve privacy is by planting a screen close to the areas you use most, like your patio vs. 40 yards away.
 Some strategic planting around a patio can specifically change your view and gain privacy that you’re looking for.